markerikson/react-redux-links/README.md

 # React/Redux Links
-Curated links I've collected on React, Redux, ES6, and more, meant to be a collection of high-quality articles and resources for someone who wants to learn about the React-Redux ecosystem.
+Curated tutorial and resource links I've collected on React, Redux, ES6, and more, meant to be a collection of high-quality articles and resources for someone who wants to learn about the React-Redux ecosystem.
 Not quite "awesome", but hopefully useful as a starting point I can give to others.
 Suggestions welcome.

 ## Table of Contents